Public Television Company of Armenia: Early years

+In 1968, the 2750th anniversary of Yerevan was celebrated across the USSR, with special programmes held in other Soviet republics from May to October.
+Soviet Central Television allocated 1.5 hours of airtime to Armenian-made specials for the occasion.
+In the early 1970s, work for a second television channel began, thanks to the opening of a microwave link between Yerevan and Kapan in November 1970, enabling the carriage of programmes from Moscow in real time.
+By January 1, 1973, virtually all of the Armenian SSR received the second channel.
+The 40th issue of Yerevan Presents, a magazine dedicated to Armenian television, had the tagline "Turn on to Channel 11" in its cover.
+On Sundays, Hamaynapatker became the new Sunday evening news programme.
+The existing TV News was renamed Lraber on October 27, 1975.

-In March 1973 the television station began its preparations for the changeover to transmissions in colour.
+In March 1973, the television station began preparations for the changeover to transmissions in colour.
 Engineers for a colour mobile station, TV production laboratory, video recording units were obtained to begin this process.
 On May 1, 1973, the station made its first colour transmission from Lenin Square for the May Day Parade.
 Initially, the colour programmes were transmitted only from the mobile station, from the large celebrations, concerts, sport events of the country.
 Starting from 1978 about 50 percent of the programmes of the first and the second Armenian channels were in colour.
-Starting in August 1973 Armenian Television began broadcasting videotape produced programming, which made 70 percent of the programmes aired in 1978.
+Starting in August 1973 Armenian Television began broadcasting videotape produced programming, which made up 70 percent of the programmes aired in 1978.
+Lraber made the conversion on April 1, 1978.

-In November 1977 a new 311.7 m high television tower was erected, and with the launch of "Orbita-2" - a space communication station, Armenia began to broadcast the second programme of the Central Television from Moscow via satellite.
-In 1978 it became possible to see also the fourth channel of the Central Television in Armenia.
+In November 1977 a new 311.7 m high television tower was erected, and with the launch of "Orbita-2" - a space communication station, Armenia began to broadcast the second programme of Central Television from Moscow via satellite.
+In 1978, it also became possible to receive the fourth channel of Central Television in Armenia.

+1982 was marked by the 25th anniversary of regular broadcasts, the first film shot for Armenian television and the Yerevan Presents publication, as well as the tenth anniversary of the Yerevan studio.
+In 1988, with a tense political scenario, the network began to "open up" to the public, coupled by the improvement of its journalism.